-There are some dark tourism sites in Iran that could attracts their fans to Iran.
+There are some dark tourism sites in Iran that could attract their fans to Iran.
 Such places create the same type of feeling and enthusiasm in their fans they’re looking for.
 As a reader of Iran tourism news and attractions, I’d never talked about it at Destination Iran.
 This is the first time I write about them.

 What Is Dark Tourism?